Collections

 Archibald Watson's surgical notebooks

 Fluent in six languages and a man who routinely flouted convention, Archibald Watson was a colourful and controversial character.
 He was Professor of Anatomy at Adelaide University for 34 years and his surgical notebooks date from 1882-1926.
 Apart from providing valuable insights into the development of surgical practice, they also catalogue the direction of surgery in the early 20th Century.
+Some of these have now been transcribed,

 For further information on Archibald Watson's surgical notebooks, contact the RACS Archivist.